Are private equity buyout activities contributing to income inequality and the death of the American Dream?

 By that metric, the probability of achieving the American Dream is greatly diminished today.

-Raj Chetty and his team of economists recently launched the Equality of Opportunity Project to measure the upward mobility of U.S. citizens.
+Raj Chetty and his team of economists recently launched the Equality of Opportunity Project (now Opportunity Insights) to measure the upward mobility of U.S. citizens.

 Income data compiled by Thomas Piketty, Emmanuel Saez and Gabriel Zucman for their paper, “Distributional National Accounts: Methods and Estimates for the United States” show that from 1980 through 2014, pre-tax income for the bottom 50% of the U.S. population, comprising 117 million individuals, grew by only one percent.